-By the end of the Foundation year, students use predicting and questioning strategies to make meaning from texts.
+By the end of Prep, students use predicting and questioning strategies to make meaning from texts.
 They recall one or two events from texts with familiar topics.
 They understand that there are different types of texts and that these can have similar characteristics.
 They identify connections between texts and their personal experience.

 They read short, decodable and predictable texts with familiar vocabulary and supportive images, drawing on their developing knowledge of concepts of print, sounds and letters and decoding and self-monitoring strategies.
 They recognise the letters of the English alphabet, in both upper- and lower- case and know and use the most common sounds represented by most letters.
 They read high frequency words and blend sounds orally to read consonant-vowel-consonant words.
 They listen to and use appropriate interaction skills to listen and respond to others in a familiar environment.
 They listen for rhyme, letter patterns and sounds in words.